 Experience Grand Hotel during the finest musical weekend of the year.
 Escape to America’s Summer Place for the Labor Day Weekend and immerse yourself in the melody of beautiful Jazz music played by some of the country’s top performers.
 This year presents our strongest performer line-up and we hope you will join us.

-Presenting Michael Feinstein Friday evening for the opening performance!
+Presenting Jason Marsalis Friday evening for the opening performance in the Theatre!

 Have you been to a past Labor Day Jazz Weekend?
 Listen to Q&A podcasts of past performers by Paul Anthony below!